motalibpathan/Engaze-auto-login-chrome-extension/README.md

    - Enable "Developer mode" in the top-right corner.
    - Click on "Load unpacked" and select the folder containing the cloned repository.

+3. **Pin the Extension**:
+   - After loading, pin the extension by clicking the puzzle piece icon in the top-right corner of Chrome, then click the pin icon next to your extension.

 ## How to Use

 - When you click on the extension icon in Chrome, a popup will appear where you can: